yochaigal/cairn/localizations.md

 Althought the Cairn rules exist in many forms (PDF, Google Docs, Word, etc), the [SRD](https://cairnrpg.comcairn-srd.html) is probably the best choice.

 ## Translating the SRD
 1. Copy the [SRD Markdown](https://github.com/yourusername/cairn-lang/cairn-srd.md) to a markdown editor such as [Typora](https://typora.com) or a web-based renderer like [dillinger.io](https://dillinger.io).
 If you know how to use Git, you can use [Atom](atom.io).
+If you don't know markdown, don't worry!
+It's easy.
+Read more [here](https://guides.github.com/features/mastering-markdown/).

 2. Do the hard work of translating the core document.
-Google Translate and deepl.com are good resources; you can even simply translate the entire document once, then look through it for corrections.
+[Google Translate](https://translate.google.com) and [deepl.com](https://deepl.com) are good resources; you can even simply translate the entire document once, then look through it for corrections.

 ## Forking the Github Repo
 1. Create a [Github](https://github.com) account.